Call us 203-307-5500

 This portfolio becomes a powerful tool for reflection.
 You can look through it with your child and talk about how their skills have grown.
 Seeing their own progress is incredibly affirming for them.
 It’s a tangible way to show them that their efforts are valued and to celebrate their personal journey and discoveries as they happen.

-How to Bring Reggio Emilia Principles into Your Home
+Simple Ways to Use Reggio Emilia Principles into Your Home

 You don’t need to turn your living room into a preschool classroom to embrace the Reggio Emilia philosophy.
 It’s all about seeing your home and your interactions through a new lens.
 By making a few intentional shifts, you can create a rich learning environment that honors your child’s natural curiosity and intelligence.
 These small changes can have a big impact on how your child sees the world—and their important place in it.